 This is where we test whether the goal is part of an overall strategy of the organization.
 Often people are working on things that don’t align with what the organization is trying to accomplish.

-Example: As part of our strategic planning process we’ve decided we want to grow the business 5% by offering our products and services to a new market segment.
+Example: As part of our strategic planning process, we’ve decided we want to grow the business by 5% by offering our products and services to a new market segment.

 Example: By December 31st, 2018